ngs-docs/2021-august-remote-computing/09-automation-snakemake.utf8.md

 There are many advanced features to snakemake, and we'll touch on a few of them here.

 ### Rule-specific conda environments with conda: and --use-conda
-If you specify a conda environment file, in an conda: block in a rule, and run conda with --use-conda, it will always run that rule in that software environment.
+If you specify a conda environment file, in a `conda:` block in a rule, and run snakemake with `--use-conda`, it will always run that rule in that software environment.

-This is useful when you want to version-pin a specific action, and/or have conflicting software in different rules.
+This is useful when you want to version-pin software a specific action, and/or have conflicting software in different rules.

+See [Making and using environment files] for more information on conda environment files!

 ### parallelizing snakemake: -j
 You can tell snakemake to run things in parallel by doing